Rivals call for BT break-up in review of UK telecoms sector

-LONDON Broadband providers Sky and TalkTalk have called on Britain's telecoms regulator to break up BT, the market leader whose network they rely on, in the biggest review of the sector for a decade.
+LONDON Broadband providers Sky (SKYB.L) and TalkTalk (TALK.L) have called on Britain's telecoms regulator to break up BT (BT.L), the market leader whose network they rely on, in the biggest review of the sector for a decade.

-BT's rivals have stepped up their charge against the country's dominant fixed-line group ever since it announced its planned acquisition of EE, Britain's biggest mobile operator, at the end of last year.
+BT's rivals have stepped up their charge against the country's dominant fixed-line group ever since it announced its planned acquisition of EE (ORAN.PA) (DTEGn.DE), Britain's biggest mobile operator, at the end of last year.

 Regulator Ofcom said on Thursday it would examine a range of issues including whether there was enough competition in a market that has seen rapid change in recent years.